Table of contents

 Recent graduate seeking a retail position where I can apply my exceptional customer service and communication skills, and passion for the industry, to contribute to the growth and success of the company.
 As a quick learner and team player, I am eager to gain valuable retail experience and contribute to creating a positive shopping environment for customers.

 Pro tip:To make a good impression, use action verbs and power words.
-If you aren’t sure exactly which ones to use, examine the job listing.
+If you aren’t sure which ones to use, examine the job listing.
 Write down the keywords the employer uses so you can use them in your objective statement.

 Now, when you have no experience, what should you put in this section?
 You should list the full spectrum of roles you’ve had — full-time jobs aren’t the only game in town.